 "I wish," he said. "but the lifts are all filled with cargo right now.
 Besides, that way involves riding mammoths on the side of a cliff.
 Not the safest thing when you're blindfolded."

 Other sections of the cave were warm and misty, causing her face to prickle with sweat.
-She heard water everywhere—falling and flowing—and she imagined the path taking them past underground rivers.
+She heard water everywhere, from soft trickles to rushing rivers.

 "Slippery up here," a crew member hollered from somewhere up the line.

 Nahlia took a step and almost lost her balance on the thick ice.
-Elias tightened his grip on her shoulders before she could fall.
+Elias steadied her by wrapping his hands around her triceps.
+His grip was gentle but firm, and her cheeks grew even warmer than before.

-Metal ground against metal up ahead, like a massive portcullis being raised.
+More metallic sounds echoed from up ahead, like a massive portcullis being raised.
 They stepped outside again, and this time she felt snow crunch beneath her boots.
-Light shone through the fabric of the blindfold, and she felt the sun's warmth on her face.
+Light shone through the fabric of the blindfold, and the sun's sun's warmth touched her face.

 Elias let go of her arm and finally undid the straps behind her head.
-Her eyes turned to slivers in the blinding light as she tried to take in the new surroundings
+Her eyes turned to slivers in the blinding light as she took in the new surroundings.

 The sun was low on the jagged white horizon, casting its golden rays over the blue-tinged landscape.
 The enclave itself was built into a large recession on the mountainside; a cluster of brick and wooden buildings all crammed together, separated by walkways and rivers and waterfalls.
 A cobblestone path snaked out in front of them, weaving through the rough terrain.
-Buildings stood tall on either side; tiered pagodas with curved terraces, tapering as they grew.
+Buildings loomed on either side, tiered pagodas with curved terraces, tapering as they grew.

-Elias set out with his usual long strides, and Nahlia had to jog to keep up.
-They crossed an arching bridge of wood and stone, and she had a clear view of the valley below.
+Elias set out with his usual long strides, and Nahlia had to jog to keep up with him.
+They crossed an arching bridge of wood and stone, and this gave her an unobstructed view of the valley below.
 Fields of wheat and grazing livestock covered every clearing, separated by violet trees and simple wooden homes.

-This was far more than some secret enclave. it was bigger than most towns, with more Aeons than she could have ever imagined.
+Whitecliff Enclave was far more than some secret hideout.
+This was bigger than most towns, with more Aeons than she could have ever imagined.
 Not just warriors, but craftsmen, farmers, and families.
-They passed one group around her age who looked like students, all dressed in matching slate-gray uniforms and carrying some sort of Valaysian swords.
-Katanas, maybe?

 "This is the mess hall."
-Elias gestured to a wide, flat building.
-It had red pillars in the front, and lanterns hanging on each corner of the upturned roof.
-"We missed the evening meal, but we'll get something sent to your room later."
+Elias gestured to a wide, flat building on their left.
+It had red pillars in the front, and lanterns hung on each corner of the upturned roof.
+"We missed dinner, but they should send something to your room later."

 "And this is the general dormitory," Elias pointed to a long, three-story structure on the cliff's edge.
 "I'll talk to someone and get you set up in—"

-"Nahlia Cole?" a voice hollered from the other side of the courtyard.
-She turned to see a small boy, no older than eleven or twelve.
+"Nahlia Cole?" a voice hollered from across the courtyard.
+She turned to see a stocky Valaysian boy, no older than fourteen.
 He wore a leather satchel at his side and a blue knitted cap that covered his ears.

 Nahlia shot Elias a glance before answering, "Yes?"

-"The White Council requests an audience with you," he said.
-"They sent me to show you the way."
+"The White Council wants to see you immediately," he said.
+"They sent me here to show you the way."

 "Hold on," Elias threw up a hand.
-"What's this about, Meroc?"
+"What's this about, Seleon?"

 The boy shrugged a shoulder.
 "Don't ask me.
 All I know is they're in session right now, and they wanna see her soon as she arrives."